 ELG earns new clients and business primarily by their reputation and the recommendations of the existing client base.
 Annually, the majority of the consulting business is generated from clients who initiated relationships in prior years, and have asked ELG to do additional work for them.
 We believe this is the single best indicator of the quality ELG demonstrate in all of their work and their obsession with client service.

-Carrie Penman is the president of Ethical Leadership Group (ELG), the advisory services practice of NAVEX Global™.
+Carrie Penman is NAVEX Global's chief compliance officer and senior vice president of the advisory services division of NAVEX Global™.
 She has been with the firm since 2003 after four years as deputy director of the Ethics and Compliance Officer Association (ECOA).
 Carrie was one of the earliest ethics officers in America – a scientist who developed and directed the first corporate-wide global ethics program at Westinghouse Electric Corporation.
 Since joining ELG, she has conducted numerous program and culture assessment projects for its clients and regularly works with and trains company boards of directors and executive teams.
 She also serves as a corporate monitor and independent consultant for companies with government agreements.

 Mary Bennett, R.Ph. is a vice president of ELG and pharmacist by training.
 She joined the organization as its first employee in 1999 after serving as vice president in the Compliance and Integrity office at Caremark, where she implemented the requirements of one of the first government agreements in healthcare.
 With ELG, Mary works across all industries, creating and facilitating award winning training programs, conducting large and small program assessments, developing compliance communications, and helping clients develop best practice programs from the ground up.